nicholaswilde/frame-fi/README.md

 - **LILYGO T-Dongle-S3:** This project is specifically designed for this board.
 - **microSD Card:** A FAT32 formatted microSD card is required to store pictures and files.
 The sketch has been tested with a 16GB card.
+- **Digital Picture Frame:** A digital picture frame that can use a USB storage device to serve pictures.

 ## :package: Software Dependencies